 From bouncing baby to screen legend, Ingrid Bergman was in front of the camera all her life.
 This two-hour documentary collects film clips (Casablanca, Stromboli, et al) , archival footage, diary entries, interviews with co-stars (Liv Ullmann, Sigourney Weaver) and testimonials by four of her children (including actress Isabella Rossellini) to portray Bergman as, frankly, not much of a mother but, you know, one hell of an actress.
 The Michael Nyman score is a bore, though.

 More Czech content, this time a dramedy based on the life of the great photographer (and lover of women) Jan Saudek.
 All sorts of bodies parade before his camera; they are the putty from which he fashions his art.
 But the nudity seems to serve his interests more than the women's, and that inequality cloys after a while.
 It left me, at any rate, half-irritated and half-bored, not the least by the uneven acting.

-Film Adventurer Karel Zeman (Czech Republic)
+Film Adventurer Karel Zeman (Czechia)

 Gérard Depardieu, grandeur nature (France)

 Love him or hate him, Gérard Depardieu is, as the French say, un incontournable du cinéma.
 He's literally larger than life, as this one-hour portrait by his lifelong friend Richard Melloul amply demonstrates.
 At home in Paris, on movie sets and as far afield as India, Depardieu is given free rein to talk about himself, his passions and his many films (Les valeuses, Cyrano de Bergerac, the Astérix movies, and dozens inbetween).
 Nothing here for the tabloids, but you get the picture.